snapp-incubator/crafting-table/README.md

 ## Flags
 * `-s`: Source file path.
 * `-d`: Destination file path.
 * `--get`: Get function name and arguments.
-You can use multiple arguments by comma `,` to define multiple `Get` functions.
-Also, You can use parenthesis to get records by more than one parameter.
+You can use multiple arguments separated with comma `,` to define multiple `Get` functions.
+Also, You can use parentheses to get records by more than one parameter.
 If you don't define this flag, `Get` function will not be created.
 * `--update`: Update function name and arguments.
-You can use multiple arguments by comma `,` and brackets `[ ]` to define multiple `Update` functions.
-In each bracket, you should define two parentheses.
-First one is for update by parameters, second one is for update fields parameters.
+You can use multiple arguments separated with comma `,` and brackets `[ ]` to define multiple `Update` functions.
+You should define two pairs of parentheses in each bracket, the former for updating by parameters and the latter for updating fields parameters.
 If you don't define this flag, `Update` function will not be created.
 * `--create`: Create function name and arguments.
 If you don't define this flag, `Create` function will not be created.

 # Note
-In each flag, you should use database name as parameter.
+In each flag, you should use the database name as parameter.

 ## Example

-Think that the following struct is a table in database.
+Suppose that the following struct is a table in the database.

 ```go
 package src